Signed in as:

 If you wear reading glasses or have hearing aids, please bring them along to the assessment.

-Brain Care Health offers cognitive rehabilitation and behaviour support to help you understand the changes identified in the assessment, how to implement strategies in everyday living and to provide counselling to assist with adjustment.
+Brain Care Health offers cognitive rehabilitation, psychological counselling, and behaviour support to help you understand the changes identified in the assessment.

 At times neuropsychological assessments have been conducted in a hospital or by another service provider.
-In this case, we will seek your permission to obtain these reports and utilise the findings to inform our treatment goals.
+In this case, we will seek your permission to obtain these reports and utilise the findings to inform our treatment goals and counselling sessions.
+We can help you implement the recommendations and strategies into daily life.

 Yes, psychological counselling can commence without having a neuropsychological assessment.
 Counselling to assist with low mood, anxiety and stress do not require a comprehensive neuropsychological assessment in order to be effectively treated.

-Neuropsychological assessments are conducted if they are clinically indicated to benefit your treatment goals or are specifically requested by a referrer.
+Neuropsychological assessments are conducted if they are clinically indicated to benefit your treatment goals or are specifically requested by yourself or your GP/referrer.

 We acknowledge the Wurundjeri Woi Wurrung people of the Kulin Nation as the the traditional custodians of this land on which we live, work and play.
 We recognise their connection to land, water and community and we pay respect to their Elders - past, present and emerging.